Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Experiments

 \subsection{Synthetic Data Comparison}

 We conducted a synthetic data comparison to evaluate the quality of data generated by different methods.
-We randomly selected 150 patient cases from ChatCounselor \cite{ChatCounselor1} and 150 cases from CPsyCounD \cite{CPsyCoun}, comparing their original counselor responses with those generated by our OpenR1-Psy method for the same inputs.
-Gemini-2.0-Flash \cite{Gemini} evaluated these responses based on the four metrics: Comprehensiveness, Professionalism, Authenticity, and Safety (detailed prompts in Fig.~\ref{fig:Data_Evaluation}).
+We randomly selected 150 patient cases from Psych8k \cite{ChatCounselor1} and 150 cases from CPsyCounD \cite{CPsyCoun}, comparing their original counselor responses with those generated by our OpenR1-Psy method for the same inputs.
+Gemini-2.0-Flash \cite{Gemini} evaluated these responses based on our four evaluation metrics.